Fire up your pit, and check out this killer game day Boston butt recipe for sandwiches, sliders, and nachos. Ready, set, go…

 Place the butt back on the smoker, and insert a meat probe in the thickest part.
 Cook until core temp reaches 198ºF, then move off the heat and unwrap (carefully!)

-Glaze Your Game Day Boston Butt
+Glazing Your Game Day Boston Butt

 Time to glaze the butt!
 You can use your favorite BBQ sauce.
 The glaze used here consists of: